 Biopsy of vocal cords may be used to diagnose in some cases.

 The first line of treatment is to remove the cause and the major causes which act as a source of irritant are as follows

 • Rest to vocal cords where there is overuse of voice

 The second line of treatment is surgery.
 But surgery is ineffective in complete restoration of the voice.

 Speech therapy is given for proper voice production.

 • Vocal cord polyps

-Reinke’s edema of vocal cords be converted into a precancerous condition if left untreated at early stage.
+Reinke’s edema of vocal cords is converted into a precancerous condition if left untreated at an early stage.